Human variability: Classification and evaluation of traits

 Each trait has its own advantages and disadvantages, but sometimes a trait that is found desirable may not be favorable in terms of certain biological factors such as reproductive fitness, and traits that are not highly valued by the majority of people may be favorable in terms of biological factors.
 For example, women tend to have fewer pregnancies on average than before and therefore net worldwide fertility rates are dropping.
 Moreover, this leads to the fact that multiple births tend to be favorable in terms of number of children and therefore offspring count; when the average number of pregnancies and the average number of children was higher, multiple births made only a slight relative difference in number of children.
 However, with fewer pregnancies, multiple births can make the difference in number of children relatively large.
 A hypothetical scenario would be that couple 1 has ten children and couple 2 has eight children, but in both couples, the woman undergoes eight pregnancies.
 This is not a large difference in ratio of fertility.
 However, another hypothetical scenario can be that couple 1 has three children and couple 2 has one child but in both couples the woman undergoes one pregnancy (in this case couple 2 has triplets).
 When the proportion of offspring count in the latter hypothetical scenario is compared, the difference in proportion of offspring count becomes higher.
 A trait in women known to greatly increase the chance of multiple births is being a tall woman (presumably the chance is further increased when the woman is very tall among both women and men).
 Yet very tall women are not viewed as a desirable phenotype by the majority of people, and the phenotype of very tall women has not been highly favored in the past.
 Nevertheless, values placed on traits can change over time.

 Such an example is homosexuality.
 In Ancient Greece, what in present terms would be called homosexuality, primarily between a man and a young boy, was not uncommon and was not outlawed.
 However, homosexuality became more condemned.
 Attitudes towards homosexuality alleviated in modern times.

-Acknowledgement and study of human differences does have a wide range of uses, such as tailoring the size and shape of manufactured items.
-See Ergonomics.